Grade 12 Scholarships: the Time is Now

 1. Have your student make a list of scholarships to which he/she may want to apply.

-A good place to start is with ScholarshipsCanada.com.
+A good place to start to look for scholarships is with ScholarshipsCanada.com.
+It's a free scholarship search engine.
 Have your student set up a personal profile and the service will match scholarships with that profile, as well as send email notifications when new scholarships are added to the list.
 Although there is definitely some stuff your student won't qualify for, there's also some great information.

 As a parent, you can also make a profile based on your student’s information and get a list of possible scholarships to which he or she can apply.
+You can read through them and save the ones that are promising.
 The website also contains an FAQ page with basic information like the difference between a scholarship and bursary.

-Other places to search for scholarships are the awards page of the universities your student is considering for admission, your student’s high school guidance department web page, your place of work, professional associations, and community groups.
+Other places to search for scholarships are the awards page of the universities your student is considering for admission, your student’s high school guidance department web page, your place of work, professional associations, and community groups in your area.

 2. Once you have a list, start to break them down – what does each application require?